IskinderA/IskinderA/project-sterilization.md

 My Contributions

-• Developed semi-analytic mathematical models of sterilant diffusion</span> for a variety of material geometries with verification using in-house numerical tools.
+• Developed semi-analytic **mathematical models** of sterilant diffusion for a variety of material geometries with verification using in-house numerical tools.

+• Quantified **chemical migration** in single- and multi-layered polymeric systems, including **semi-crystalline** (e.g., polyetherurethane) and **amorphous** (e.g., silicone) materials, for industrial and clinical applications of **medical device sterilization**

-• Contributed to microbial killing kinetics calculations and procedure development</span> to determine VHP efficacy at doses predicted by the diffusion modeling.
+• Contributed to microbial killing kinetics calculations and procedure development to determine **sterilant efficacy** at doses predicted by the diffusion modeling.

 • Interpreted and post-processed in-house experimental diffusion measurements</span> for VHP.

-Team Contributions
+Collaborative Contributions

 • Provided experimental diffusion measurements and validation</span> in different polymeric materials.